Our trained volunteers support children in state primary schools who are struggling with maths. Our focus is children in Years 2 and 3.

-Number Sense is a new charity which is free to participating schools during 2018-19 and 2019-20.
+Number Sense was founded in 2018 and is free to our partner schools during the second year of our pilot (2019-20).
 After that, as we expand across London and nationwide, we will charge a small fee per child each year.

 If you are interested in becoming a Number Sense school, please have a look at our FAQs below, and then contact us, and we can discuss or send you more information as appropriate.

-We work with children in school Years 2 and 3 as our research indicates that there is already a strong need for help in maths at this age.
+We work with children in school Years 2 and 3 since our initial research – and continuing feedback from our partner schools – indicates that there is already a strong need for help in maths at this age.
 By specialising, we can deliver better support.